silhavyj/Social-Network/README.md

 ### Starting all docker containers

-Once the `jar` file has been created, all you're required to do is to execute the following command:
+Once the `jar` file has been created, all you're required to do is to execute the following command in the root folder of the project structure:

 ```
 docker-compose up